graphops/launchpad-charts/charts/graph-node/README.md

 This chart uses [`config.toml` to configure Graph Node](https://github.com/graphprotocol/graph-node/blob/master/docs/config.md).
 The Chart uses your [Values](#Values), as well as a [configuration template](#advanced-configuration), to render a `config.toml`.
 This approach provides a great out of the box experience, while providing flexibility for power users to generate customised configuration for highly advanced configurations of Graph Node.

+### Default Configuration

+By default, the chart defines three Graph Node Groups:

+1. `block-ingestor`, with a `replicaCount` of `1`, which is also configured in the configuration template as the block ingestor node
+1. `index`, with a `replicaCount` of `1`, which is configured as an `index-node`, and included in the `default` [Index Pool for subgraph deployment purposes](#subgraph-deployment-rules)
+1. `query`, with a `replicaCount` of `1`, which is configured as a `query-node`

+See [Values](#Values) for how to scale these groups and apply other configuration.
+You can also disable these groups to define more advanced grouping configuration.

 ### Graph Node Groups

 Graph Node supports being deployed in a wide variety of configurations.
 In the most simple case, you can have a single instance of Graph Node that is responsible for all tasks, including block ingestion, indexing subgraphs and serving queries.
 More advanced users might separate out each task into a dedicated group of Graph Nodes.
 Operators indexing many blockchains can even deploy a dedicated group of indexing Graph Nodes for each blockchain.